A general framework for Krylov ODE residuals with applications to randomized Krylov methods: A general framework for Krylov ODE residuals

-We note that any method fitting into the above framework can be interpreted as being based on solving a certain projected version of the differential equation under consideration: We have
+Any method fitting into the above framework can be interpreted as being based on solving a certain projected version of the initial value problem under consideration, as we outline in the following.
+Left-multiplying~\eqref{eq:residual_x} by $U_m^\ast$ and applying the Galerkin condition~\eqref{eq:galerkin_residual} results in